This post may contain affiliate links. Please read my disclosure policy.

 For the Garlic Butter Sauce

-- Cook shrimp.
-Stir in the raw shrimp, cover and remove the pot from heat.
-Allow to rest for about 8 minutes, until all the shrimp are cooked through.
-They will turn a beautiful shade of pink as shown in my photos.
-Then pour the shrimp and liquid into a colander to strain.
+2. Cook shrimp.
+Stir in the raw shrimp, cover, and remove the pot from heat.
+Allow to rest for about 8 minutes until all the shrimp are cooked through.
+They will turn a beautiful shade of pink.
+Then, pour the shrimp and liquid into a colander to strain.

-- Serve.
+3. Serve.
 Transfer the shrimp to a serving bowl or platter.
-You can serve them warm if you wish or chill them to serve cold.
-If serving cold, cover tightly with plastic wrap and chill for at least one hour in the refrigerator.
+You can serve them warm or chill them to serve cold.
+Cover tightly with plastic wrap if serving cold, and chill in the refrigerator for at least one hour.
 Serve with lemon wedges.

 How to Make Garlic Butter Sauce

-- Melt butter.
-While the shrimp is resting, melt the butter in a small saucepan set over medium heat.
-After it’s melted, remove from heat and add the garlic.
+1. Melt butter.
+While the shrimp rests, melt the butter in a small saucepan set over medium heat.
+After it’s melted, remove it from the heat and add the garlic.

-- Add garlic.
-After it’s melted, remove from heat and add the garlic.
+2. Add garlic.
+After it’s melted, remove it from the heat and add the garlic.

 Leftover Makeover

-If you have leftover boiled shrimp, use them in this delicious Citrus Shrimp Salad or our favorite Shrimp Taco Recipe Ready in minutes!
+If you have leftover boiled shrimp, use them in this delicious Citrus Shrimp Salad or our favorite Shrimp Taco Recipe.
+For an appetizer, use in our Shrimp Dip Recipe.
+Ready in minutes!

 Here’s my Boiled Shrimp Recipe.
 I hope you love it as much as we do!